RJ

 ⚠️ Presbyopia is not a disease — it is a natural part of ageing.
 Nearly everyone above 40 develops it to some degree.

-The solution is a multivision lens — a single lens that provides both distance correction and near correction simultaneously.
+The solution is a multivision lens — a single lens that provides both distance and near correction simultaneously.
 There are two main types: progressive lenses and bifocal lenses.

 What Are Bifocal Lenses?